 In exceptional cases the School may allow a larger payment to be made in cash.
-Before agreeing to accept a large cash payment, the Bursar will consider the circumstances relating to the payment.
-The Bursar must obtain evidence to satisfy the School that the payment is being made from a legitimate source.
+Before agreeing to accept a large cash payment, the Finance Bursar will consider the circumstances relating to the payment.
+The Finance Bursar must obtain evidence to satisfy the School that the payment is being made from a legitimate source.
 Such enquiries might include asking the parent or payer for:

-- An explanation of why the payment is being made in cash. - Information on how the cash was obtained.
+- An explanation of why the payment is being made in cash.

+- Information on how the cash was obtained.

-Proof of how the cash was obtained.
+- Proof of how the cash was obtained.

-The Bursar must consider the explanation and information provided by the individual(s) and decide whether the School is able to accept the cash payment.
-In each case, the Bursar will make and retain a record of the decision made and the supporting evidence.
+The Finance Bursar must consider the explanation and information provided by the individual(s) and decide whether the School is able to accept the cash payment.
+In each case, the Finance Bursar will make and retain a record of the decision made and the supporting evidence.
 Where the individual(s) is / are not able to provide a satisfactory explanation, the School must not accept the cash payment.

-If the Bursar is not satisfied that the funds are clean, the Bursar, in consultation with the Clerk, must consider whether, in the circumstances the School should:
+If the Finance Bursar is not satisfied that the funds are clean, the Finance Bursar, in consultation with the Head of Legal, Risk & Assurance, as well as the Bursar & Chief Operating Officer, must consider whether, in the circumstances to recommend the submission of:

-- Make a suspicious activity report (SAR) to the National Crime Agency (NCA). - Make a report to the Charity Commission.
+- A suspicious activity report (SAR) to the National Crime Agency (NCA). - A serious incident report (SIR) to the Charity Commission.